Fabian-G/quest/docs/configuration.md

 # automatically prepended.
 add-prefix = '@inbox'

+# Limits the amount of tasks that will be outputted to 10.
+# Set to -1 to show all tasks
+limit = 10

 # A view definition with the name inbox.
 [views.inbox]
 query = '!done && @inbox'